 The Silver Lake vibe is a mixture of hip, hippie, family-friendly, trendy, rock and roll, artsy, and lots more.
 The only sin, according to residents and entrepreneurs, is not to be colorful.
 You'll find sidewalk art, abundant foliage and flowers, well-maintained vintage VW buses, city buses, bikes, clothing racks holding colorful apparel, and pottery outside boutique shops.

-Walk or bike around town as you contemplate which diner to drop into and grab a bite to eat.
+Meander around the neighborhood as you contemplate which diner to drop into and grab a bite to eat.
 All this charm and personality is right in the middle of L.A., which puts residents within reach of big city and amenities without all the hustle and bustle.

-At the basin of the neighborhood – a bowl or sorts – sits Silver Lake Reservoir, named for one-time Water Board Commissioner Herman Silver.
-The reservoir consists of two bodies of water: the lower, called Silver Lake and the upper, called Ivanhoe (named for Sir Walter Scott’s novel).
+Silver Lake Reservoir - At the basin of the neighborhood -- a bowl of sorts -- sits Silver Lake Reservoir, named for one-time Water Board Commissioner Herman Silver.
+The reservoir consists of two bodies of water: the lower, called Silver Lake and the upper, called Ivanhoe (named for Sir Walter Scott's novel).

 Parks & Recreation